mohamedatef-99/Weather-App-React-Native/README.md

-# React Native Weather App
+# Weather App using React Native

 This simple React Native application provides weather information for the current day, upcoming days, and city details, including weather conditions and population.